Choose a course type here:

-Our 1 and 2 day mountain proficiency and navigation courses aim to give you the map and compass skills to enable you to navigate in all weathers and is suitable for all levels, from beginners upwards.
+Our 1 day mountain proficiency and navigation courses aim to give you the map and compass skills to enable you to navigate in all weathers and is suitable for all levels, from beginners upwards.
 They are aimed at individuals, clubs and youth groups but are also a great course for family groups.

 The ability to navigate accurately and safely is a vital skill for all those venturing into the Irish hills and mountains.
 In the Irish mountains in particular the weather and visibility can change very rapidly, making it especially important for mountain users to be able to navigate effectively even in limited visibility.
 Our range of summer walking and navigation courses form an excellent introduction to the hills and concentrate on the fundamentals.